-- Can you get insurance discounts with alarm systems, a higher deductible or other safeguards?
+- Can you get insurance discounts with alarm systems, a higher deductible, or other safeguards?

 What Does Rental Income in Landlord Insurance Cover?

 Rental income protects the amount of money that you receive in rent.
 If the rental property is uninhabitable due to a disaster claim, the renters will have to live somewhere else and may have additional living expenses.
-The renter's insurance policy will take care of them, but they will not be paying you rent for a unit they can not live in.
+The renter's insurance policy will take care of them, but they will not be paying your rent for a unit they can not live in.
 Rental income coverage can take care of you and the value of the lost “rents”.

-Does Landlord Insurance Cover Renters Personal Belongings?
+Does Landlord Insurance Cover Renters' Personal Belongings?

-No, landlord insurance does not insure renters personal property, they have to get their own renters insurance policy.
+No, landlord insurance does not insure renters' personal property.
+They have to get their own renters insurance policy.
 As a landlord, it is recommended to ask your renters to have their own liability coverage.